shyam81992/Weather-Monster/README.md

 Test cases:  Now the test cases just verify only response status which can improved to validate the response data.

 Weather-Monster-Job
 Now it only listens to the temperature creation event and notify the subscriber which can be improved to have filter (ex : filter option can be provided at the webhook level).
-If notification per second is high we can improve the performance of it by scaling through region or by any other factor.(Kinesis,sqs, rabbitmq)
+If notification per second is high we can improve the performance of it by scaling through region or by any other factor.(Kinesis, sqs, sns, rabbitmq)